UAE Launches Host-Nation Website For WTO's 13Th Ministerial Conference

 The Ministerial Conference is the topmost decision-making body of the World Trade Organization.
 164 trade ministers from countries all over the world will meet for MC13 in Abu Dhabi to build consensus on the international rules that govern global trade.

-Abu Dhabi, UAE – 9 January 2024: The United Arab Emirates launched a new website dedicated to the World Trade Organization's 13th Ministerial Conference (MC13) in Abu Dhabi from February 26-29, as part of its role as host country and chair.
+Abu Dhabi, UAE: The United Arab Emirates launched a new website dedicated to the World Trade Organization's 13th Ministerial Conference (MC13) in Abu Dhabi from February 26-29, as part of its role as host country and chair.
 The website provides comprehensive information for delegates, government officials and stakeholders attending MC13, as well as the global trading community and journalists seeking to keep up to date with its deliberations.

 The website – which can be accessed at: – highlights important trade issues relevant to MC13 and includes a media section for key updates throughout the conference's four days.
 The website also showcases a range of cultural activities available during the conference at the Abu Dhabi National Exhibition Centre's (ADNEC) Heritage Pavilion.
 Key details on side events organized by UAE partners are also featured on the website, including sessions with world-renowned trade experts weighing in on topics such as the role of women in trade in Africa, TradeTech, supply-chain finance, and MSME participation.
 The details of the various side events can be found via the website at: /sideevents